MicrosoftDocs/SupportArticles-docs/support/mem/intune/devices-enroll-canceled-intune-subscription.md

 ---
-title: Devices still enroll in a canceled Intune subscription
+title: Devices try to enroll in a canceled Intune subscription
 description: Fixes an issue in which devices keep trying to enroll in an Intune subscription that has been canceled. ms.date: 04/16/2020 ms.prod-support-area-path: